eastgenomics/eggd_somalier_workflow/README.md

 ## What are the limitations of this workflow?

-The threshold to predict female sex phenotype is currently set to 70 which is the case where all SNPs of X chromosome are present.
+The x_het call threshold to predict female sex phenotype is currently set to 70 which is the case where all SNPs of X chromosome are present.
 If this is not the case, then this threshold should be amended appropriately to the number of SNP probes present for the assay.